 - The Institute will review all completed online applications and only short-listed applicants will be communicated.

-- Short-listed applicants will be provided with a list of required documents for completion of application process.
+- Short-listed applicants will be provided with a list of required documents for completion of the application process.
 Required documents must be completed on or before 16 November.

 - Final decisions for the bursary recipients will be conducted by the Institute’s selection committee and results will be released by 15 February.
 Selected applicants will be notified of the awarded bursaries.